-vii.
+vi.
 Relevant Groups for Comparison

 Salary determinations will be based upon the pay grade of the Department for that particular employee group.
-At this time AFSCME eligible employees will not be compared with non-union non-uniform employees.
-For the Public Works Department, Public Works Operations, Solid Waste and Traffic Engineering will only be compared against their own divisions and not department wide.
-The salary a Supervisor earns will not be considered as a factor since there could be multiple reasons for a subordinate to make a higher salary than their supervisor.
+The salary a supervisor earns will not be considered as a factor since there could be multiple reasons for a subordinate to make a higher salary than their supervisor.

-viii.
+vii.
 Placement in Range

 All effort should be made to provide salary differential between employees of varying education and experience.
 While placing two employees at the same amount with different values of education and experience does not violate the City's equity policy, it does not provide recognition for more experienced/educated employees.
 It also can interfere with the placement of other employees with education and experience resulting in multiple employees earning the same salary with a large variance of experience and education.
+Equity scores will be reviewed and statistics will be calculated in an effort to create "bands" of equity scores (i.e. scores that have been shown to be statistically similar).
+Typically there will be a large spread of equity scores in the top band, compared to compression at the bottom of the band due to turnover.

-In grades that contain both exempt and non-exempt employees, exempt employees can have an annual salary higher than non-exempt employee in an amount that is comparable to a minimum of two (2) hours of overtime pay per week annually.
+In grades that contain both exempt and non-exempt employees, exempt employees can have an annual salary higher than non-exempt employee in an amount that is comparable to a minimum of 54 hours of annual pay.